barryclark/jekyll-now/_memories/2022-03-25-aws-metadata.md

 * IPv6 - `http://[fd00:ec2::254]/latest/meta-data/` (as long as it is a [Nitro EC2 instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances))

 As mentioned above- to get credentials, have to make two call against the IMDS.
-The response of the first call returnes the name of the IAM role associated with the credentials which is required to retrieve the IAM credentia:
+The response of the first call returns the name of the IAM role associated with the credentials which is required to retrieve the IAM credentials:

 ```bash
 ROLE=$(curl http://169.254.169.254/latest/meta-data/iam/security-credentials/)